Visiting the PRIME Node

 The animal facilities are impressive: an animal housing room with a digital, non-invasive monitoring system for continuously monitoring the animals' health and behavioral status without causing stress is present, as well as a number of rooms for the preparation of different types of animal models and behavioral rooms.
 Beside standard rodent animal modes of stroke, obesity, hypertension, cancer and neurological disorders, the Animal Research Facility also has a farm housing for sheeps, pigs, chickens and even more exotic models such as mosquitoes.

-The expertise at the Node spams different areas such as neuroscience, oncology, immunology, infections, cardiovascular and metabolic diseases, with interesting skills on correlation across MRI and optical imaging of human post-mortem samples, that coupled to imaging of animal models provides a strong tool for the understanding of disease mechanisms.
+The expertise at the Node spans different areas such as neuroscience, oncology, immunology, infections, cardiovascular and metabolic diseases, with interesting skills on correlation across MRI and optical imaging of human post-mortem samples, that coupled to imaging of animal models provides a strong tool for the understanding of disease mechanisms.

 Linda and Alessandra were very impressed by the services available at the Node and very thankful to the Node’s staff for the visit and the useful insights provided.